Jixiee/ADA/Notes/Greedy_Algorithms.md

 - It is employed in GPS systems and map services to find the shortest route between two locations.
 - It also finds applications in transportation and logistics for optimizing routes and schedules.

+ ## 3. Fractional Knapsack Problem
+### Problem:
+Given a set of items with weights and values and a maximum weight capacity, select a subset of items to maximize the total value without exceeding the weight capacity.

+### Algorithm:

+- Calculate the value-to-weight ratio for each item.
+- Sort the items in descending order of this ratio.
+- Initialize the current weight as 0 and the total value as 0.
+- Iterate through the sorted items.
+- For each item, add as much of it as possible to the knapsack without exceeding the weight capacity.
+- Update the current weight and total value accordingly.
+- Continue this process until the knapsack is full or all items are included.
+### Applications:

+- The fractional knapsack problem finds applications in various resource allocation scenarios, such as:
+   - Stock portfolio optimization (maximizing returns within a budget constraint).
+   - Cutting stock problems (cutting materials to minimize waste).
+   - Loading cargo containers for transportation (maximizing value within weight limits).

+## 4. Job Scheduling with Deadlines
+### Problem:
+Given a set of jobs with deadlines and profits, find the maximum profit that can be obtained by scheduling the jobs within their respective deadlines.

+### Algorithm:

+- Sort the jobs in descending order of their profit-to-deadline ratio.
+- Initialize a schedule and profit variables.
+= Iterate through the sorted jobs.
+- For each job, place it in the schedule at the latest possible time before its deadline.
+- Update the profit and schedule accordingly.
+- Continue this process until all jobs are scheduled or no more slots are available.
+### Applications:

+- Job scheduling with deadlines is applicable in various domains:
+   - Task scheduling in operating systems and real-time systems.
+   - Project management to maximize project profits.
+   - Scheduling jobs on machines to optimize resource utilization.